VincentVanlaer/mesa-school-labs/content/tuesday/lab-3.md

 > [!NOTE]
 > For clarity, specific tasks are marked by **bold** text

 First, **claim a mass and initial rotation from the Google Sheet by entering your initials in Column A**.
-Then, **copy the starting point from the github repo to a local working directory**.
+Then, **copy the starting point from the Google Drive to a local working directory**.

 This starting point should be a fairly familiar set of files.
 There are the standard MESA executables (`clean`, `mk`, `rn`, `re`), a file to tell MESA where to look at startup (`inlist`), a file with the particular run parameters we wish to use (`inlist_project`), a file that tells pgstar what to do (`inlist_pgstar`), a list of columns we want in our history file (`history_columns.list`), a list of columns we want in our profile file (`profile_columns.list`), and the mysterious `src` subdirectory.
 Each of these files has been -mostly- pre-prepared with the structure we will need to get going.
 Additionally, throughout each of these starting point files, variables that need to be changes are explicitly marked with "`!!!! !!!!`".
 This is also true if there is some particular section that needs your input.
 If you have trouble finding a value, feel free to ctrl+f your way around.

-Next, given the star value you selected, **copy the relevant ZAMS model into your working directory from the Github Repo**.
+Next, given the star value you selected, **copy the relevant ZAMS model into your working directory from the Google Drive**.
 The working directory should now be:

 {{< filetree/container >}}